Dirbaio/gominer/README.md

   - `git clone https://github.com/decred/gominer`
-- Jump to the appropriate section for either [OpenCL](#opencl-on-ubuntu) or [CUDA](#cuda-on-ubuntu) depending on which GPU library you want to build `gominer` for.
+- Jump to the appropriate section for either [OpenCL](#opencl-on-ubuntu) or [CUDA](#cuda-on-ubuntu) depending on which GPU library you want to build `gominer` for

 ###### OpenCL on Ubuntu